mjturt/dotfiles/README.md

 ### install.sh

-`install.sh` script is designed for personal use and even though it always makes backups it is not recommended to use.
+`install.sh` script is designed for personal use and even though it always makes backups it's not recommended to use.
 Help:
 ```
 ./install.sh --help
 ```